Cincinnati police fatally shot an armed 18-year-old. The next day, his father killed a sheriff’s deputy, authorities say

 “I understand that there’s a lot of sadness and a lot of anger in this room right now an in the community at large,” he said, before requesting a “reasonable bond.”

-The judge ordered Hinton Jr. held without bond until a hearing Tuesday.
+The judge ordered Hinton Jr. to be held without bond until a hearing Tuesday.

 The deputy was hit while directing traffic near the University of Cincinnati, where commencement was taking place, Theetge said.